TriplyDB/Documentation/docs/triply-client-js/index.md

    cd my_project
    ```

-2. Inside your newly created directory, run the following command to initialize
+2. Inside your newly created directory, run the following command to
-your project.
-You will be asked several questions to set up a professional
+initialize the package configuration.
+You will be asked several
+questions to set up a professional project (e.g., software license).
-project (e.g., software license).
-Add flag `-y` for a simplified setup, using
+(Add flag `-y` for a simplified setup, using default answers to these
-default askers to the questions.
+questions.)

    ```sh
    yarn init
    ```

-3. Install the TypeScript and Triply Client dependencies from within your newly
+3. Add the TypeScript and Triply Client dependencies:
-created directory:

    ```sh
    yarn add typescript @triply/client.js
    ```

-4. Create the `tsconfig.json` file with the following command:
+4. Run the following command to initialize the project configuration:

    ```sh
    ./node_modules/.bin/tsc --init